 - History 303, Foundations of the Modern World

-- Economics 324, Economic Development of Emerging Nations or
+- Economics 324, Economic Development of Emerging Nations; OR Economics 424, Globalization and Development; OR IS 325, Development and Planning of Developing Nations

 - IS 411, Senior Thesis

-These courses must be chosen from the following issue or geographic area:
+These courses must be chosen from your concentration.

-Students who take Economics 241 only should take Economics 424.
-Economics 241 is therefore a cognate course for the major.
-The course may be used to satisfy the Social Science requirement for the College core.
+Economics 241 is a cognate course for the major due to its status as pre-requisite for both Econ 324 and 424.
+This course may be used to satisfy the Social Science requirement for the College Core.

 Students interested in admission to upper tier graduate or professional schools in International Studies should take both Economics 241 and Economics 242.